Aquatic Foods for Climate Solutions: A Just and Profitable Investment

-Climate Financing Must be Just.
+Climate Financing Must be Just

-Without this investment, we risk losing not only a critical source of nutritious food and jobs, but also a powerful solution to climate change.
+"Without increased investment, we risk losing not only a critical source of nutritious food and jobs, but also a powerful solution to climate change."

-Add Aquatic Foods and Fisheries to Climate Agenda.
+Add Aquatic Foods and Fisheries to Climate Agenda

 At COP29, WorldFish is calling for urgent action to:

 Incorporate aquatic foods into national climate action plans, including Nationally Determined Contributions (NDCs) and National Adaptation Plans (NAPs), to unlock essential financing and resources that can put countries’ food systems on a low-emissions pathway while boosting food and nutrition security.
-With the release of new guidelines, now is the time to make aquatic foods central to climate strategies for a resilient future.

-Meet the WorldFish delegation at COP29
+Meet WorldFish's Climate Team at COP29

 Essam Yassin Mohammed